-He is a co-author of Proskauer’s Annual U.S. IPO Study and has contributed articles to, among others, Lexis Practice Advisor (Top 10 Practice Tips: Emerging Growth Companies) and Global Legal Insights Initial Public Offerings 2018 Second Edition (Trends Shaping an Evolving IPO Market).
+He is a co-author of Proskauer’s IPO Study and SPAC IPO Study and has contributed articles to, among others, Lexis Practice Advisor (Top 10 Practice Tips: Emerging Growth Companies) and Global Legal Insights Initial Public Offerings 2018 Second Edition (Trends Shaping an Evolving IPO Market).

 Daniel is a member of the Securities Regulation Committee of the New York City Bar Association and has been included in The Legal 500 United States: Capital Markets: Equity Offerings: Advice to Issuers (2018).

 Daniel is an adjunct professor of law at the Benjamin N. Cardozo School of Law, teaching an upper-level Contract Drafting course and assisting with professional skills development programs.
-He is also involved in a number of pro bono matters at the firm relating to voter rights protection and refugee assistance and is an active supporter of the Red Hook Initiative in Brooklyn.
+He is also involved in a number of pro bono matters at the firm relating to legal support for small business entrepreneurs voter rights protection and refugee assistance and is an active supporter of the Red Hook Initiative in Brooklyn.